-Rt Hon Michael Fallon was first elected MP for Sevenoaks in 1997.
-He was Secretary of State for Defence from July 2014 to November 2017 General Election.
+Rt Hon Sir Michael Fallon KCB was first elected MP for Sevenoaks in 1997.
+He was Secretary of State for Defence from July 2014 to November2017.
 Formerly he served as Minister of State at the Department for Business, Innovation and Skills and Minister of State at the Department for Energy and Climate Change.
 He retired from Parliament in November 2019, prior to the General Election in December 2019.

 1983-1992 MP for the constituency of Darlington